philterd/philter/docs/docs/api_and_sdks/api/documents_api.md

 > The `curl` examples assume Philter is enabled for SSL with a self-signed certificate.
 See the [SSL/TLS settings](../../settings.md) for details.

+## How the queue is worked

+A background worker claims pending documents and redacts them one after another, draining everything queued before it waits again.
+The wait between passes is `philter.worker.poll-interval-ms` (default 5,000ms), which is how long an idle worker sleeps rather than a limit on throughput: a backlog is worked through as fast as redaction runs, not one document per interval.
+The worker has its own thread, so a long document does not delay [webhook](webhooks.md) delivery.
+A document that repeatedly kills the worker is failed after three attempts rather than retried forever.

 ## Statuses

 A submitted document moves through one of the following statuses: